I Failed the Bar Exam by Five Points (or Less). What Should I do?

 Also, request your essays from your state bar!
 Most state bars allow you to pay to see your essay/MPT answers.
 Some allow you to make an appointment to review them.
 Take advantage of this opportunity!
 You can glean a lot of information from it!

-3. Pretend like you failed by 30 points.
+3. Pretend as if you failed by 30 points.

 I hate to even tell this story, but we have one student who came to us to use our bar exam services on his seventh time taking the bar exam.
 (This means he has been taking the bar exam for almost four years of his life.)
 When looking back on his bar exam history, he had failed the bar exam by five points or less on every single exam that he took.
 He told us that he wishes he would have just completely changed his approach and expended the time, energy, and resources into his second attempt at the bar exam, rather than being in bar exam limbo for almost four years!